Your Psychological and Spiritual Development Helps All of Us

 Posted Jun 06, 2017

 Scientists, inventors, and artists often make the same discovery at about the same time without having communicated with one another.
-The list of examples includes the 1858 announcement of the discovery of evolution by Charles Darwin and Alfred Wallace, and the same-day arrival at the U.S. Patent Office of the inventors of the telephone, Alexander Graham Bell and Elisha Gray.
+The list of examples includes the 1858 announcement of the discovery of evolution by Charles Darwin and Alfred Wallace, and the same-day arrival at the U.S. Patent Office of the dual applications for patents by the inventors of the telephone, Alexander Graham Bell and Elisha Gray.

 A comprehensive list of simultaneous discoveries was put together in 1922.
 The authors, William F. Ogburn and Dorothy Thomas, found 148 major scientific discoveries made by two or more people around the same time.
 They suggested that every generation produces curious, intelligent, motivated individuals who try to shed light on mystery and help make life easier for others.
 By integrating the products of previous thinkers with their current knowledge and enthusiasm, they lead the rest of us to the next discovery.
 They seem to be tuned in to the evolving edges of our collective conscious mind.